holzachr/SDL-1.2.16-aix43/README.md

 Some people have reported instabilities using OSS under AIX, so let's try without.

 Using the raw audio with a 100 ms buffer is the default; you shouldn't notice the delay.
+The UMS driver feels faster in some constellations, probably because it uses DMA.

 To run any SDL using application using the UMS driver: